San Diego Motorcycle Accident Lawyer

 - About half of all motorcycles involved in a fatal crash collided with another vehicle.

-- A little over one third of motorcycle riders that died in an accident were speeding, approximately twice the rate for drivers of passenger vehicles or light trucks.
+- A little over one third of motorcycle riders that died in a crash were speeding, approximately twice the rate for drivers of passenger vehicles or light trucks.

 - More than 80 percent of all reported motorcycle accidents result in injury or death to the motorcyclist.